soartech/jsoar/README.md

 Pre-built releases are available on github: https://github.com/soartech/jsoar/releases

-To add a dependency on JSoar using Maven or gradle, include the following dependencies as needed:
+To add a dependency on JSoar using Maven or gradle, include the following dependencies as needed.
+A typical project may include jsoar-core, jsoar-debugger, jsoar-tcl, and jsoar-soarunit.

 Required:
 * Maven